akmutai1/comp163-personal-portfolio/README.md

 - Adds up study hours and compares them to class credits.
 - Shows totals for classes, skills, contacts, and social media.
 - Outputs all information in a portfolio style layout.
+## Documentation
+- Used Ai in setting up SSH key in order to push commits as I was operating under two github accounts.

 ## How to Run
 ```bash
 python akmutai1_assignment_3.py